aimeejones123/SchipholAPICucumberKotlin/readme.md

 # General Comments
-The Schipol public API is very limited in terms of searching for specific data.
+The Schiphol public API is very limited in terms of searching for specific data.
 In order to search for specific destinations, flights etc it requires retrieving all the data.
 The limited entries returned per page (the docs specify 20 but in some cases I think it's 50) requires multiple calls to be made to get the full dataset of results.